GreenDelta/openLCA2-manual/src/databases/README.md

 ![](../media/database_elements_new.png)
 _Database elements.
 The direction of the arrow represents the direction in which the information flows._

 After launching openLCA for the first time, you will notice that the navigation section is empty.
-To start working with openLCA, you have two options: [creating a new empty database](./create_database.md) or [restoring an existing one](./restore_database.md) (e.g. one you might have downloaded from [openLCA Nexus](<https://nexus.openlca.org/>), in this case follow the instructions for "Accessing databases from openLCA Nexus" on [openLCA Nexus](../resources/nexus.md) section).
+To start working with openLCA, you can either [create a database from scratch](./create_database.md) or [load one from an existing file](./restore_database.md) (e.g. one you might have downloaded from [openLCA Nexus](<https://nexus.openlca.org/>), in this case follow the instructions for "Accessing databases from openLCA Nexus" on [openLCA Nexus](../resources/nexus.md) section).
+You can also load a database from a GitHub repository("New database" > "From repository...").

 ![](../media/empty_navigation_window.png)
 _Empty Navigation window following openLCA installation_